GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 Step 1: You need to first download the zip file from Devian Art.

 Step 2: Unzip the file and look for setup.exe file in a folder.
-Right click and select Run as Administrator to start execution.
-You need to follow on screen instruction to continue with the instruction.
+Right-click and select Run as Administrator to start execution.
+You need to follow the on-screen instruction to continue with the instruction.

 Remember: Don’t exist the installer by clicking on Finish.